salma-emara/aps105-book/textbook/chapters/appendix/vscode-extensions.md

 [Error Lens](https://marketplace.visualstudio.com/items?itemName=usernamehw.errorlens) is another extension that helps you identify errors in your code.
 It will show a red dot on the left side of the line where the error is.
 You can hover over the red dot to see the error message.

-## Tabnine Autocomplete AI

-[Tabnine Autocomplete AI](https://marketplace.visualstudio.com/items?itemName=TabNine.tabnine-vscode) is an extension that will help you auto-complete some lines of your code.
-This will help you be more productive, but you need to make sure the recommended code is what you want.